 Writers will meet with executives, literary managers and working writers to learn more about the industry and craft for a deeper 360 perspective of a career in screenwriting.
 Each session includes a mentor who will share their experience and area of expertise followed by a Q&A with the writers.

-Writers will participate in private curated 1:1 meetings with literary managers, working writers, and execs.
+Select writers may be invited by literary managers, execs, or other industry guests, to participate in a private 1:1 meeting.
 This is the perfect opportunity to connect, ask questions, and expand your knowledge of the craft and industry.

 Giving Back